YonSci/gdp-nowcasting-ml/_episodes/04-data-quality-preprocessing.md

 - Missing data occurs when values are not stored for certain observations in a dataset.
 - Unhandled missing data can lead to biased analyses, reduced statistical power, and potentially incorrect conclusions.
 Proper handling ensures more reliable insights.

-- Approaches to Handling Missing Data:
+## Approaches to Handling Missing Data

-  - Deletion: Remove any row or observation that contains at least one missing value.
+  - **Deletion**: Remove any row or observation that contains at least one missing value.
       - Pros:
          - Easy to implement.
       - Cons: